rfso/Small-Projects/README.md

 ## :gear: How This Works:

-Opening this link (LINK...SOON) you'll gain access to a single page where all projects will be shown.
+Opening this link (https://rfso.github.io/Small-Projects/) you'll gain access to a single page where all projects will be shown.
 Each project has its own page link, also you can check the details and the code behind the project by clicking on the second link.

 ## 💻  Tools/Technologies: